wireseo/tp/docs/DeveloperGuide.md

 ![Detailed Class Diagram of Scraper Manager](images/DetailedScraperClassDiagram.png)

 #### 4.1.3 Path Diagram of login process
-The following diagram shows the path diagram from the user's perspective when he or she logs in into Jarvis.
+The following diagram shows the path execution from the user's perspective when he or she logs in into Jarvis.
 The login process is kickstarted whenever Jarvis is launched or the login details are edited.

 ![Path Diagram of login process](images/LoginPathDiagram.png)